 Homepage of the site 'What to do with your life?'

-Why is love for one's neighbor not a solid basis for living well together?
+Why is love for one's neighbor not a solid foundation for living well together?

-Let us recall here the four stages of effective treatment of a problem:
+Let us recall the four steps of an effective problem-solving process:

 3. Develop a solution, often partial.